The Heroes Game Presented By Hy-Vee

 The “Heroes Game,” scheduled for the Friday after Thanksgiving, pits conference powerhouses Iowa and Nebraska in what promises to become an epic battle for bragging rights in the nation's heartland.
 The two teams will be playing for more than a trophy, however; with the help of Hy-Vee, they will use the national stage created by the game to recognize individuals for acts of heroism in their communities.

 Want to see the trophy in-person and enter for a chance to win 4 tickets to the game?

 Official Trophy Tour Rules

 When the Iowa Hawkeyes and the Nebraska Cornhuskers meet in Memorial Stadium on Friday, Nov.
-24, for the seventh annual Hy-Vee Heroes Game, there will be more than bragging rights at stake.
-The game will determine which team takes home the coveted Hy-Vee Heroes Game trophy, which currently resides in Iowa City after last year’s 40-10 Iowa victory.
+23, for the eighth annual Hy-Vee Heroes Game, there will be more than bragging rights at stake.
+The game will determine which team takes home the coveted Hy-Vee Heroes Game trophy, which currently resides in Iowa City after last year's 56-14 Iowa victory in Lincoln.

 Nominate a hero!
 (Iowa)